-- Students receive verbal feedback from the respondent, an “informed audience member.”
+- Students receive verbal feedback from respondents, an “informed audience member.”

-- Students have the opportunity to make presentations of their work at the regional level of a prestigious national organization.
+- Students have the opportunity to make presentations of their work at the regional festival.
 Many theatre departments promote their student’s participation as equivalent to a student being invited to present a paper at a regional conference.

-- Students attending the Region Festival network with peers and many experience, for the first time, the enormity of the challenges they confront in their chosen field and an opportunity to “measure” themselves against regional standards.
+- Students attending the Region Festival network with peers and many experience, for the first time, a powerful community of citizen artists

-- Students attending the Region Festival have the opportunity to attend workshops and to have their work critiqued by professional respondents.
+- Students attending the Region Festival have the opportunity to attend workshops and to have their work responded to by professional artists.

-- Individual faculty have opportunities to attend seminars at the National Festival.
+- Individual faculty have opportunities to attend seminars at the Regional Festival.

-- Participating productions are eligible for national recognition.
+- Student work and school productions are eligible for national recognition.

 QUESTIONS ABOUT REGIONAL FESTIVAL ATTENDANCE/INVITATIONSIs any additional registration required for students nominated for awards?